gin337/XenAuth/README.md

 ## Installation

 - 1.Put auth.php inside your webroot where xenforo is located.
-- 2.Create a new config.json in /var/config/
+- 2.Create a new config.json in /var/config/ (Or change easily the path in auth.php)
 ```json
 {
     "SQL_HOST": "localhost",